 You are most welcome to join us and if you would like more information please contact Rev Peter Davies.

-The Friends of St Georges are a group of people who raise funds and support the work and fabric of the church.
+The Friends of Saint Georges are a group of people who raise funds and support the work and fabric of the church.

 Do you have a sense of God’s calling?